NEO trading is pretty straightforward once you get the hang of it.

 Have You Considered Trading NEO?

-How to Trade NEO Online - Setting up a Trade
+How To Trade NEO (NEO) Online - Setting Up A Trade

 NEO trading is carried out by orders that determine how you execute your strategy.
 These convey to your broker your position, and what your next move will be.